apache/mynewt-site/docs/chapter1/project1.md

 2. Second, we will walk you through a download of eggs for building and testing [on a simulated target](#building-test-code-on-simulator) on a non-Windows machine.
 3. Third, you will download eggs and use tools to create a runtime image for a board to make its LED blink.
 You have two choices here - you can [download an image to SRAM](#making-an-led-blink-from-sram) or you can [download it to flash](#using-flash-to-make-led-blink).

+** Time Requirement**: Allow yourself a couple of hours for this project if you are relatively new to embedded systems and playing with development boards.
+Those jumpers can be pesky!

 ### What you need

 1. STM32-E407 development board from Olimex.
+You can order it from [http://www.mouser.com](http://www.mouser.com/ProductDetail/Olimex-Ltd/STM32-E407/?qs=UN6GZl1KCcit6Ye0xmPO4A%3D%3D), [http://www.digikey.com](http://www.digikey.com/product-detail/en/STM32-E407/1188-1093-ND/3726951), and other places.
 2. ARM-USB-TINY-H connector with JTAG interface for debugging ARM microcontrollers (comes with the ribbon cable to hook up to the board)
 3. USB A-B type cable to connect the debugger to your personal computer
 4. Personal Computer